 The Tutoring Center helps students to be better learners.
-All services offered through the center, located on the 2nd floor of the Moore building in the Learning Commons, are free to full and part-time students taking courses at CCC.
-The Accommodative Services Office, for students with disabilities, is also located on the 2nd floor of the Moore building.
+All services offered through the center, located on the 2nd floor, are free to full and part-time students taking courses at CCC.
 See the website links to these offices for more information about the office hours and services available.